 Josh has always had a unique insight into the application of maths and, more broadly, problem-solving.
 He strives to demonstrate the explicit link between mathematics, other academic subjects and the interests of his students whenever possible.

-Josh believes that everyone has an untapped potential to develop mathematical thinking and that this may manifest through near-infinite possible pathways.
+Josh believes that everyone has an untapped potential to develop mathematical thinking, which may manifest through near-infinite possible pathways.

 Specialist Intervention Teacher